kovitikus/hecate-mud/docs/general/mud_online_hosting.md

 If you are OK with starting with a fresh database, navigate to your project's directory and use the command `evennia migrate`

 > **WARNING!**
 > Some users have reported that the migration step fails.
-If this happens, please follow these steps.
+If this happens, please follow these steps (*provided by **mr_seeker** on Discord, yell at him if you have problems* 😂).
 If your issues persist, please ask for help in the [Evennia Discord](https://discord.gg/AJJpcRUhtF) or on [Evennia's Discussions](https://github.com/evennia/evennia/discussions)
 >
-> * Run the evennia init script to create a folder with the configuration files
+> * Run the evennia init script to create a folder with the configuration files.
-> * Run "git init" to create a local git
+> * Run "git init" to create a local git.
-> * Connect remote to local
+> * Connect remote to local.
 > * Push to remote.

 After some output, your new database file will be generated.
 But your secret_settings.py file will still be missing.
 To fix that, run `evennia -initmissing`